jovotech/jovo-framework/jovo-integrations/jovo-analytics-chatbase/README.md

 # Chatbase Analytics Integration

+> To view this page on the Jovo website, visit https://www.jovo.tech/marketplace/jovo-analytics-chatbase

 Learn how to use Chatbase Analytics for your Alexa Skills and Google Actions built with Jovo.

 * [About Chatbase](#about-chatbase)